alexdicianu/lemp/README.md

 127.0.0.1 drupal8.docker wordpress.docker db database
 ```

 Add a Drupal8 or Wordpress site to the `sites/` directory and you're done.
+You can visit the site at either http://drupal8.docker:8088/ or http://wordpress.docker:8088/

 ```
 Here goes terminus command to add a site.
+Database credentials are:

+host: db
+user: root
+password: root
+port: 3306
 ```